anyapages/bus-tracker/README.md

 MIT bus tracker is a real-time bus tracking information that allows riders to track the exact location of a bus in real time for Massachusetts Institute of Technology (MIT)

 ## Installation
-API key for Google's Maps JavaScript is required then we will add markers on the map to highlight the bus routes.
+API key for Google's Maps JavaScript is required then we need to add markers on the map to highlight the bus routes.

 ## Usage
 <img src = 'example.png' width="340" height="290">